 Best NBN Optus plans

-Optus’ evening speeds used to be pretty average, but it’s now in equal third alongside Superloop and SpinTel.
+Optus’ evening speeds were once rather average, but it’s now in equal third alongside Superloop and SpinTel.
 The telco says customers can expect 90Mbps on NBN 100 plans and 45Mbps on NBN 50 plans.

 Optus also has NBN 250 and NBN 1000 plans in its roster and is reporting the stock standard 215Mbps and 250Mbps typical evening speeds on these, respectively.